JeffInChrist/azure-docs-sdk-java/README.md

-# ☕️ Azure SDK for Java API documentation
+# ☕️ Documentation of Java API for Azure SDK

 ## Microsoft Open Source Code of Conduct